nus-cs2113-AY2324S1/tp/docs/team/KaYuenCheung.md

 - Contributed to JUnit tests for `Duke`, `DeleteExpenseCommand`, `DeleteIncomeCommand`.

 ### Contributions to UserGuide:
-- Checked and improve the grammar and typo for UG.
+- Checked and improve the grammar and typo for UG..
-- Added expected output image for add, delete and clear feature
+- Added expected output image for add, delete and clear feature.
+- Bug fix for the links.
-- Added the `Balance` feature
+- Added the `Balance` feature.
-- Added the `storage` feature
+- Added the `storage` feature.
-- Added the Q & A section
+- Added the Q & A section.
 - Improved the `Help` feature.
-- Improved and finalised the `Clear` feature.
+- Improved and finalised the `Clear` feature..
 - Contributed to `add expense` and `edit expense` feature.
-- Contributed to the `Command Summary` section
+- Contributed to the `Command Summary` section.

 ### Contributions to DeveloperGuide:
 - Fixed bug on image not showing up on DG webpage